-Professor David Henson (PhD, FBCO) - personal details
+Professor David Henson (BSc, MSc, PhD) - personal details

-David Henson is a Professor of Ophthalmology & Vision Sciences in the School of Medicine.
+David Henson is a Professor of Ophthalmology & Vision Sciences, with a joint appointment within the Faculty of Life Sciences and the School of Medicine.

 David returned to the UK in 1976 taking up a lectureship at Cardiff University.
 He later moved to Manchester University in 1996 and was awarded his chair in 2002.

 In 2004 David was made a Life Fellow of the College of Optometrists www.college-optometrists.org/ and he has been a long time member of the International Perimetric Society webeye.ophth.uiowa.edu/ips/ where he currently holds the position of Hon Sec.